hrafnthor/google-play-developer-api/README.md

 The following script shows how to use the project to authenticate and request a temporary JWT access token before starting a edit operation, uploading a `.aab` and making it available to internal testers.

 The script expects to be run from the root of the project (all scripts path in it will fail otherwise).
+It uses environment variables, rather than direct inputs, to communicate values to each separate script that gets invoked.
+There is no difference in operation between the two, and the two ways can be mixed however the user wants.

 ```bash
 #!/bin/bash